The Mission Landfill (Minnie’s Pit) is open 8:00 am – 5:00 pm, seven days a week, except for:

 - ceiling tile, vinyl floor tile & sheet flooring

 The acceptance of commercial loads of ACM was suspended on February 1, 2013, but residential loads are accepted from Mission residents.
-Mission residents looking to dispose of ACM from their home renovation project at the Mission Landfill must wet down and double-bag all ACM in labelled 6-mil (industrial grade) plastic bags, and ensure that the bags are sealed, in order for the material to be accepted.
-In addition, only bags that have the required labelling stamped/printed on the bag by the manufacturer will be accepted.
-Please let the scalehouse operators know what you are bringing in, so they can direct you to the appropriate drop-off bin.
+Mission residents looking to dispose of ACM and drywall from their home renovation project at the Mission Landfill must follow the new procedures for the material to be accepted at the Mission Landfill.